hanatos/vkdt/doc/howto/presets/readme.md

 # how to manage presets

-in a way, presets are a simplified version of [blocks](../blocks/readme.md). unlike in darktable, in vkdt presets can apply changes to the processing graph globally, not just to a single module. unlike blocks, presets are not a template but a simple list of commands to be applied to the graph. this includes changing parameters, inserting new modules, and performing connections between modules.
+in a way, presets are a bunch of configuration lines to be appended to the current graph. unlike in darktable, in vkdt presets can apply changes to the processing graph globally, not just to a single module. presets are not a template but a simple list of commands to be applied to the graph. this includes changing parameters, inserting new modules, and performing connections between modules.